-It’s the season for giving gifts and the end of an extraordinary year of unprecedented youth climate activism.
-These books will inspire young environmentalists to learn about, love and take action for the planet.
+It’s been another extraordinary year of unprecedented youth climate activism.
+These books will inspire young environmentalists to continue to learn about, love and take action for the planet.

 The Sea: Exploring our Blue Planet by Miranda Krestovnikoff (Author) Jill Calder (Illustrator).
 Bloomsbury 2019.
 Hardback £12.99